-Inside: Strip away all the clutter and noise to make space for more midlife joy.
+Inside: Make space for more midlife joy as you strip away all the clutter and noise.
 Consider starting with these 30 things!

 if you want more midlife joy, declutter these 30 things: